fxxmiles/CANONGIT/canon1.md

 positive goals that can be achieved applying Behavioural Economics to the field of Public Health.

-Throughout the paper, readers were presented with ways to nudge people towards a more suitable lifestyle (quitting smoking, eating healthier food and strengthening their willpower), ways in which public administrations all over the globe could radically reduce the issues related to low rates of organ donation, hospitals could increase hand hygiene among their staff and young patients with type 1 diabetes could be aided in learning how to monitor and self-manage their condition.
+Throughout this paper, readers were presented with ways to nudge people towards a more suitable lifestyle (quitting smoking, eating healthier food and strengthening their willpower), tools to allow public administrations all over the globe could radically reduce the issues related to low rates of organ donation, means for hospitals to increase hand hygiene among their staff and young patients with type 1 diabetes to learn how to monitor and self-manage their condition.
 Such a list of achievements seems stately and somewhat utopian.
 It should be, therefore, apparent that the simplicity, efficacy and inexpensiveness of behavioural methodologies in reaching those goals is